 Note: The Keweenaw Peninsula hosted my visit.
 All opinions are my own.

 The village of Laurium, located 12 miles north of Houghton and 35 miles south of Copper Harbor, is a national historic district that provides a home base for exploring the Keweenaw Peninsula.
-The Laurium Manor Inn, built for Thomas H. Hoatson, who owned the Calumet & Arizona Mining Company, is a 4-floor, 13,000 square–foot, 45-room mansion featuring original details.
+The Laurium Manor Inn, built for Thomas H. Hoatson, who owned the Calumet & Arizona Mining Company, is a 4-floor, 13,000-square-foot, 45-room mansion featuring original details.
 In the dining room, you’ll see the gilded and embossed elephant leather wallcoverings.
 The music room showcases a domed ceiling covered in silver leaf.
-On the landing of the grand triple staircase made from hand-carved oak, you’ll find a 9×14-foot stained-glass window.
-Finally, be sure to look at the 1,300 square–foot ballroom on the 3rd floor.
+On the landing of the grand triple staircase made from hand-carved oak, you’ll find a 9-by-14-foot stained-glass window.
+Finally, be sure to look at the 1,300-square-foot ballroom on the 3rd floor.

 If you’re a history buff, you’ll want to spend at least one night in this historical manor, where you can wake up with your morning coffee on the 100-foot-long tile wraparound porch.
 The circular porch itself is over 1,200 square feet.

 Pro Tip: Whether you’re staying at the inn or not, you can take a guided audio tour of the Laurium Manor Inn.
 The tour takes about an hour.